GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/10.591-600/02.Sleeping-on-Guard/docs.md

 ---
+title: |
-title: 592.
-Sleeping on Guard
+    592. Sleeping on Guard - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 592.
+Sleeping on Guard.
+Out from the campfire's red glowing, Cheerfully shedding the light, Onto the pickets we're going, For the long watches of night; Let us be careful that slumber Press not our eyelids too hard, Surely not one of our number Must be found sleeping on guard.
+Chorus: Sleeping on guard, sleeping on guard; No!
+Surely not one of our number Must be found sleeping on guard.
+    keywords:  |
-    keywords: Christ in Song, Sleeping on Guard, Out from the campfire&#039;s red glowing, Sleeping on guard, sleeping on guard
+        Christ in Song, adventhymnals, advent hymnals, Sleeping on Guard, Out from the campfire's red glowing.
+Sleeping on guard, sleeping on guard;
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 592. SLEEPING ON GUARD
+####  Christ in Song,

 ```txt
 1.